tonethar/IGME-230-Fall-2018/projects/project-1.md

 ### II-D. Design
 - College-level work
 - Professionally styled so that so that the results are pleasing and in no way resemble any templates or in-class exercises.
 The page design will be well thought out with appropriate organization, spacing, colors and fonts, and all pages should be consistent in look, feel and navigation.
 -	Design principles (e.g. CRAP) applied appropriately.
-- Navigation should be consistent across all pages, with a single, unified nav scheme, with all global nav in the same place on every page
+- Navigation should be consistent across all pages, with a single, unified nav scheme, with all global nav in the same place on every page.
   - Good navigation should always answer the questions "Where am I?" and "Where can I go?"
 This means your nav should **always** be the same on every page; don't make a link go away just because the user is on the page it links to.
-- Text should be of sufficient size and contrast to be easily readable
+- Text should be of sufficient size and contrast to be easily readable.
 - Responsive Design:
   - At a minimum, you must support screen sizes equal to or less than max-width: 480px
   - Your design should be re-formatted to support these smaller screens.
-Changing font-size, margins, moving side bars, hiding elements, and ??? are all options.
+This could include changing font-size, margins, moving side bars, hiding elements, etc.

 ### II-E. Other Requirements
-- Do not use an HTML/CSS template that you found on the web or elsewhere!
-Build the HTML and CSS yourself "from scratch".
+- Do not use an HTML/CSS template that you found on the Web or elsewhere!
+Build the HTML and CSS yourself "from scratch."
 Ignoring this requirement will result in a zero on the assignment and possible other academic integrity consequences.
 - HTML tables used only for tabular data, not page layout.
 - No plugin content (Flash, et al.)
-- Site is fully accessible even without graphics enabled (e.g., use the `alt` attribute for all images)
+- Site is fully accessible even without graphics enabled (e.g., use the `alt` attribute for all images).
 - Images are not resized via code; all images must be at their native resolutions.
 If you need an image to be smaller, resize it in your graphic editor of choice.
-- Images must be saved in the appropriate web-friendly format i.e. Photographs are usually saved as jpegs, presentational web graphics are saved as PNGs or GIFs.
+- Images must be saved in the appropriate Web-friendly format i.e. Photographs are usually saved as JPEGs, lineart graphics are saved as PNGs or GIFs.

 ## III.
 Deliverables

 ### III-A. Your Github Content
 Your content must be written, chunked, and organized, and posted to your repo on GitHub as a markdown file named `230-project-1-content.md`.
 We will be checking this, and you need to **do your best work** as the content is weighted heavily on the rubric (see below)!
 Once this is done, begin building your HTML structure to fit the content (populating it with dummy content).
 Only when the structure is finalized should you be putting in the actual content!

-Note: If you have never use markdown before, it's extremely easy to work with.
-We will be doing a quick demo in class, and you might find this markdown "cheatsheet" handy: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet
+Note: If you have never used Markdown before, it's extremely easy to work with.
+We will be doing a quick demo in class, and you might find this Markdown reference handy: https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet

-See mycourses dropbox for due date.
+See myCourses dropbox for due date.

 ### III-B. Critique Session
 We will have a critique session in class.
 In small groups, you will both give and receive feedback on your projects, so be prepared for this discussion.